Mark 13:32

 Notice that both of the above mention Christ's death.
 Christ allowing himself to die (John 10:18) is no more or less uncharacteristic of God than limiting His knowledge.
 He didn't have to allow himself to die, and didn't have to limit His knowledge.
 All of these things are elements of the incarnation.

-Why specifically didn't He allow himself to know the date of His second coming, during the incarnation?
+Why specifically didn't Jesus allow himself to know the date of His second coming, during the incarnation?
 While no one can say for sure, this is likely just an instance of Christ emphasizing His humanity.
 The precise reason is never given in Scripture, so anyone who says that they know is making an educated guess, at best.
 However, the idea that this somehow assaults His deity makes no sense, given how Christ limited himself in other ways during His short life here on earth.